 Notes: Table presents social welfare weights under optimal structure of marginal tax rates and out-of-work income under range of distributional taste parameters θ as presented in Table 8.
 All incomes are in pounds per week and are expressed in April 2002 prices.
-Social weights are normalized so that the sum of weights multiplied by earnings density under optimal system is equal to unity.
+Welfare weights are obtained by increasing consumption uniformly in the respective earnings range and calculating a numerical derivative; weights are normalized so that the earnings-density-weighted sum under optimal system is equal to unity.